 During teaching training, SEND training is only part of the process and teachers sometimes feel that extra training can be incredibly beneficial.
 This course will increase confidence and will also help:

-Julie Barnett is Vice Principal at Melland High School (Outstanding special school).
+Julie Barnett is Vice Principal at Melland High School (Outstanding special school) and an experienced SEND SLE for The Alliance for Learning.
 Julie is also strategic lead for Outreach for Melland as a Specialist Support High School for Central and East Manchester and across Bright futures Educational Trust.

-Maree Jordan is Assistant Principal at Melland High School.
-Julie and Maree support schools successfully through the SEND Diagnostic Review process supporting senior leaders, inclusion leads and SENCOs in identifying areas of strength and development, building capacity and improving outcomes for SEND students in mainstream schools.
-Both are experienced in working with children and young people with autism and complex needs and they are involved in collaborative research with MENCAP into Maximising the Impact of Teaching Assistants.
+Julie and George support schools successfully through the SEND Diagnostic Review process supporting senior leaders, inclusion leads and SENCos in identifying areas of strength and development, building capacity and improving outcomes for pupils with SEND in mainstream schools.